-Users may use /scratch with no set quota and with an auto-purge policy on unaccessed files, which means that any unaccessed data will be automatically deleted by the system after 60 days.
+Users are able to use /scratch with size- and inode-based quotas (sizes TBD) and with an auto-purge policy on unaccessed files, which means that any unaccessed data will be automatically deleted by the system after 60 days.
 Scratch file systems are not backed up.
 Critical files should be backed up to another location.

 SECURITY ON LIGHTHOUSE/ USE OF SENSITIVE DATA

 Applications and data are protected by secure physical facilities and infrastructure as well as a variety of network and security monitoring systems.
 These systems provide basic but important security measures including:

 - Secure access – All access to Lighthouse is via SSH or Globus.
 SSH has a long history of high-security.

 - Built-in firewalls – All of the Lighthouse computers have firewalls that restrict access to only what is needed.

 - Unique users – Lighthouse adheres to the University guideline of one person per login ID and one login ID per person.

 - Multi-factor authentication (MFA) – For all interactive sessions, Lighthouse requires both a UM Kerberos password and Duo authentication.
 File transfer sessions require a Kerberos password.